CodeLionX/CommentSearchEngine/README.md

   crawl <TODO>
   ```

-- For testing you can use `python cse` to start the crawler (without installing the project)
+- For testing you can use `python cse` to start the crawler (without installing the project). `python cse -h` will give you a hint about the different parameters.
 ## Vagrant

 This project uses vagrant for environment setup and testing.
 Use `vagrant up` to start the testing environment.